Kamlesh Tiwari: Controversy

 Indian Union finance minister Arun Jaitley, who belonged to Bharatiya Janata Party (BJP), supported decriminalization of homosexuality.
 In response to that statement, on 2 December 2015 Azam Khan, a member of the Samajwadi Party, reportedly labelled members of Rashtriya Swayamsevak Sangh (RSS) – the ideological arm of Bharatiya Janata Party (BJP) – as homosexuals, because they don't marry.
-The next day, Kamlesh Tiwari responded to Azam Khan's statement by making derogatory comments about Mohammad.
+The next day, Kamlesh Tiwari responded to Azam Khan's statement by calling Mohammad a homosexual.

 About one hundred thousand Muslims protested in Muzaffarnagar, with some demanding the death penalty for Tiwari, (the death penalty being reserved in India for the "rarest of rare" crimes), with some demanding that he be "beheaded" for "insulting" Muhammad.
 Rallies protesting his statement were held by several Islamic groups in other parts of India, some of them demanding the death penalty.

 On 3 December 2015, Tiwari was arrested in Lucknow by Uttar Pradesh police, for his remarks on 2 December, and charged under the National Security Act by the Samajwadi Party-led Uttar Pradesh state government.
 He was jailed for several months for his comment, having been charged under Indian Penal Code sections 153-A (promoting enmity between groups on the grounds of religion and doing acts prejudicial to maintenance of harmony) and 295-A (deliberate and malicious acts, intended to outrage religious feelings of any class by insulting its religion or religious beliefs).

 The protests demanding capital punishment for Tiwari triggered counter-protests by Hindu groups who accused Muslim groups of demanding enforcement of Islamic law and laws against blasphemy in India.
 His detention under National Security Act was revoked by the Allahabad High Court on 30 September 2016.

 Murder

-On 18 October 2019, Tiwari was murdered by Farid-ud-din Shaikh and Ashfak Shaikh, in his office-cum-residence at Lucknow.
+On 18 October 2019, Tiwari was murdered by Farid-ud-din Shaikh and Ashfak Shaikh, in his office-cum-residence in Lucknow.
 The assailants came dressed in saffron kurtas to give him a box of sweets marked with the address of a sweet shop in Surat city in Gujarat.
 Tiwari's aide Saurashtrajeet Singh was sent to bring cigarettes for them and when he returned he found Tiwari lying with his throat slit.
 According to police officials, the assailants had a revolver and knife inside the sweets box.
 During the attack, one assailant slit Tiwari's throat while another fired at him.
 He was declared dead during treatment at a hospital's trauma centre.

 According to the post-mortem report, he was stabbed 15 times and shot once.